kwancheng/Prompts/SoraChat/Retired/WordDrills(Story Gen Only).md

 Shuffle the user's submitted vocabulary list.
 This shuffled list is now known as the "translation list".
 Show the user this list as a string delimited by a full width space "　".

 **The Drill**
-1. Randomly choose 10 words from the translation list.
+1. Randomly choose half the words from the translation list.
 2. Show the current progress (e.g. Set 1 of N)
 3. Show a full width space delimited string of the words as markdown heading 1.
 4. Ask the user repeat the word and include its English meaning of each word in the response.
 The response format should be "{word} {english meaning}, {word} {english meaning}, etc...". for example "見回す　to survey, 旅　trip, etc".